Main fundraiser photo

 I’ve helped save horses, and other animals both online, and with friends on location “boots on the ground” for years!
 I didn’t realize that one day I would need help myself!

-I retired and was awarded an “Emeritus” in teaching by my peers, who I greatly miss.
-Though as a teacher, I can never really retire fully and like all of us, must make a living.
-Soon, with your help, and with the two horses SAFE, I can start healing under my Doctors care and teach again!
-I’ll be able to be with my two Boys and ride again, because as we know, horses are healers themselves.
+I retired and was awarded an “Emeritus” in teaching , by my peers, who I greatly miss.
+This award means a lot to me, thank you!
+As a teacher, I can never really retire fully and like all of us, must make a living.
+Soon, with your help, and with the two horses SAFE, I can continue healing under my Doctors care and I’ll be teaching again!
+I’ll be able to be with my two Boys and ride again, because as we know, horses are healers themselves!

 Thank you so very much!

-Please share this urgent fundraiser also, that will help a great deal.
+Please share this urgent fundraiser also, with other caring people, animal lovers, and equestrians!
+That will help a great deal.

-I hope someday I can help you as well, if you fall into an urgent abyss!
+I hope someday I can help you as well, if you fall into an urgent abyss like this (though I hope indeed that you will not!)
 Helping each other gets us back on our feet, so our crisis is temporary!

 I am urgently asking for: